Patriots of DAR Members

 Pat Gooding's Patriot

 Joseph Clark, a third-generation New Englander, served as a ranger during the War of Revolution.
-He was born in New Hampshire Colony in 1743, to a family that had been there as early as 1660.
-At nineteen he married Sarah Frost, daughter of an Indian interpreter and trapper, and in 1766 the family moved north into the Maine District of Massachusetts along the Kennebec River.
-By 1772 Joseph and Sarah had settled on Moose Island (later incorporated as Eastport, Maine).
+He was born in New Hampshire Colony in 1743, to a family there as early as 1660.
+At nineteen, he married Sarah Frost, daughter of an Indian interpreter and trapper, and in 1766, the family moved north into the Maine District of Massachusetts along the Kennebec River.
+By 1772, Joseph and Sarah had settled on Moose Island (later incorporated as Eastport, Maine).

-Joseph and Sarah's eight children are all listed in the township records of Eastport, Maine as having been born there between 1767 and 1785.
+Joseph and Sarah's eight children are all listed in the township records of Eastport, Maine, as having been born there between 1767 and 1785.
 After the birth of his fourth child, Joseph served as a soldier in Massachusetts troops stationed at the Penobscot River in Maine.
-His date of enlistment is not clear, but the ranger force he served in was discharged in early 1778.
+His enlistment date is unclear, but the ranger force he served in was discharged in early 1778.

 Joseph Clark lived the rest of his life in Eastport.
 He was living there when, during the War of 1812, the British captured and occupied Eastport in July 1814.
-Joseph spent his last years living - again - under British occupation.
-He did not live to see the British occupiers leave and the town returned to America in 1818 as he died in 1817.
+Joseph spent his last years living—again—under British occupation.
+He did not live to see the British occupiers leave and the town return to America in 1818, as he died in 1817.

 Patriot Profile of Jayne Rankin.